Overview

 Share a model with another user

 Collaboration is at the heart of Logica.
-To begin working on models in realtime with your colleagues, click the "Share" button in the top right navigation bar, shown below, to open the sharing view.
+To begin working on models in real time with your colleagues, click the "Share" button in the top right navigation bar, shown below, to open the sharing view.
 Take note of the single profile image on the left--this indicates the model has not been shared with anyone else and is only available to the owner.
 Once you have added additional users, their profile avatars will be shown along with yours.

 Enter the email address of the person you'd like to share the model with, select their sharing permissions (Editor, Contributor, or Viewer), and click the "Add" button.